 Triangulation is a technique we have found to be very helpful when trying to assess things that cannot be directly counted.
 We can infer the realization of value or success with self-service if we look at it from multiple points of view.

 The name triangulation is a bit of a misnomer in that it implies three signals; most GPS systems will not provide a location unless they have signals from five to seven satellites in different positions.
 This improves the accuracy and reliability of the system.
 We find the same is true when talking about measures for value realization or things we cannot discretely count.
 We need at least three different perspectives.
-Five to seven indicators from different points of view is even better and increases our confidence.
+Five to seven indicators from different points of view is even better and increases our accuracy and confidence.

 In the KCS v6 Practices Guide, we describe the use of radar charts as a way to visualize multiple indicators that identify individuals and teams who are creating value in a knowledge-centered environment.